robdimsdale/garagepi/README.md

 ### Init scripts

-Clone this repo, and from within the cloned directory copy the init scripts to `/etc/init.d/`
+Clone this repo, and from within the cloned directory copy the init scripts to `/etc/init.d/` as follows:

 ```
 sudo cp scripts/init-scripts/* /etc/init.d/